iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 As given in data, there are many instances where the majority of people in a constituency have voted against a candidate, yet they have won.
 While it is very likely to happen with FPTP, EVM hacking can make it even worse.

+You can also look the data where FPTP got worse, Madhya Pradesh BJP got 48% votes, and INC got 40% of votes, where as BJP got 70.87% where as INC with 28.70% seats

 It's better for us to stop using the EVM and reform our voting system by doing away FPTP.

 ## Security analysis of a real Indian EVM